IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 * Track code changes
-	* GUID for methods for easy track
+	* Uniqe identifier for methods for easy track

 * Remove uniqe for method hash